 If you were recently arrested for racing in Harris County, you probably have many questions that an experienced attorney could answer.
 Take the first step in your defense and speak with a lawyer today.

-Brian Benken is a licensed private investigator that will shed light on crucial evidence that proves you’re innocent.
-With over 30 years of trial experience, Brian Benken is a trusted attorney who knows what it takes to win a case or get it thrown out.
+Brian Benken is a licensed private investigator that will search for crucial evidence that could help defend your case.
+With over 30 years of trial experience, Brian Benken is a veteran attorney who knows how to navigate the criminal process.

 The Benken Law Firm represents clients in every community in Harris County such as Rice Military, Midtown, Museum Park, East Downtown, Hunter Creek Village, Bellaire and many more.
 To schedule a free case consultation with The Benken Law Firm, call (713) 223 - 4051.

 While Texas is home to 70 mph speed limits and open roadways, it’s illegal under the Transportation Code to race other vehicles.
 Section 545.420 considers the following racing situations illegal:

 - Testing the physical endurance of the driver of the vehicle